vehxi/ytgrab-tui/README.md

 ## Privacy

-MUXRAIL has no analytics, accounts, telemetry, or remote backend of its own.
+muxrail has no analytics, accounts, telemetry, or remote backend of its own.
 Video URLs are passed directly to YouTube through `yt-dlp`, and downloaded files stay in the folder you choose.

-When browser authentication is enabled, `yt-dlp` reads cookies from the selected browser at runtime.
-MUXRAIL does not copy cookies into the project or save them in its settings.
+When browser authentication is enabled, `yt-dlp` reads cookies from the selected browser at runtime. muxrail does not copy cookies into the project or save them in its settings.
 It stores only the selected browser name in the standard per-user configuration directory: